leaf-ai/studio-go-runner/README.md

 In addition to the go dep generated dependencies this software uses the CUDA development 8.0 libraries.

 In order to asist with builds and deploying the runner a Dockerfile is provided to allow for builds without extensive setup.
-The Dockerfile requires Docker CE 17.06 and can be used to build and use the runner.
-The first command only needs to be run when the compilation tools or CUDA version is updated.
-The second command can be rerun evertime the source code changes quickly to perform builds.
+The Dockerfile requires Docker CE 17.06 to build the runner.
+The first command only needs to be run when the compilation tools, or CUDA version is updated, it is lengthy and typically takes 30 minutes but is only needed once.
+The second command can be rerun everytime the source code changes quickly to perform builds.

 ```
 docker build -t runner:latest --build-arg USER=$USER --build-arg USER_ID=`id -u $USER` --build-arg USER_GROUP_ID=`id -g $USER` .